-LA-based, Sydney-raised pop trio GLADES are back with the fifth taste of their upcoming second album, Planetarium, and it's another exciting look at how they're set to push pop's boundaries on their second record, with their new song Dancing In The Mirror of personal significance to singer Karina Savage.
+LA-based, Sydney-raised pop trio GLADES are back with their second album, Planetarium, and it's another exciting look at how they're pushing pop's boundaries.

-The trio have also announced the date of Planetarium's release, April 30th.
-To date, the band have dropped Dancing In The Mirror, Get In The Way, Crush, Vertigo and Blonde from the upcoming record.
+Even before the album's release, we heard singles Dancing In The Mirror, Get In The Way, Crush, Vertigo and Blonde from the upcoming record.

 Speaking about Blonde, instrumentalist Joey Wenceslao says it's all about guiding a friend through a rough time - specifically, a breakup.
 “Blonde is about helping a friend through a breakup.
 Sometimes you have to allow yourself to feel the full extent of your emotions to get through something.
 The song’s about being carefree and allowing yourself to do crazy shit to get over somebody”.